-Table 8-113.
+Table 7-95.
 Previous Investigations Summary, MMRP Site UXO-10, ASR #2.136

-Previous Investigation/Action NIRIS Document Number Date Activities Expanded Site Investigation (CH2M, 2012) 004771 2011-2012 An ESI was conducted to further investigate geophysical anomalies identified during the PA/SI.
+Previous Investigation/Action NIRIS Document Number Date Activities Preliminary Assessment/Site Investigation (CH2M, 2011) 004673 2009-2011 A field investigation was conducted to identify the presence and nature of MC contamination and evaluate the number and density of anomalies that represent potential subsurface MEC.
+Field activities included soil and groundwater sampling and 10 percent DGM.
+Samples were analyzed for VOCs, SVOCs, TPH, explosives residues, metals, and perchlorate.
+No unacceptable human health or ecological risks were identified.
+1,228 geophysical anomalies were present at the site, and an intrusive investigation was recommended.
+Expanded Site Investigation (CH2M, 2012) 004771 2011-2012 An ESI was conducted to further investigate geophysical anomalies identified during the PA/SI.
 Field activities consisted of an intrusive investigation.
 Two MPPEH items were identified; however, no MEC or MPPEH containing explosive material were identified, and NFA was recommended.
 No Action Decision Document (CH2M, 2013) 005814 2013 An NADD was finalized in 2013 to document NFA.
 ESS Determination Request (USMC, 2015) 006564 2015 Due to low probability of encountering MEC or MPPEH, the Base determined a UXO-qualified escort is not required to access the site.
 In addition, an ESS is not required to conduct future activities.
 3R Explosives Safety Education Program is required for all personnel accessing these locations.

-8.4.11 UXO-11-B-5, Practice Hand Grenade Course (ASR #2.281)
+7.4.11 Unexploded Ordnance -11-B-5, Practice Hand Grenade Course (Archival Search Report #2.281)

-Site UXO-11, the Practice Hand Grenade Course, encompasses approximately 2 acres in Camp Geiger in the northwestern portion of the Base (Figure 8-95).
+Site UXO-11, the Practice Hand Grenade Course, encompasses approximately 2 acres in Camp Geiger in the northwestern portion of the Base (Figure 7-80).
 UXO-11 was reportedly used as a range in 1953.
 The types of munitions employed at the site are unknown; however, it is assumed that practice hand grenades were used.
 Based on the findings of previous investigations and the low probability of encountering MEC and/or MPPEH at UXO-11, 3R Explosives Safety Education Program is required for personnel conducting intrusive activities (USMC, 2015).
 Base Master Planning maintains the current site boundaries in GIS, and all construction projects on-Base go through environmental review.